benhprentice/ExoplanetHabitabilityClassification/README.md

 # ADD HERE
 * Make sure to include at least twp models: (1) baseline model, and (2) improvement model(s).
    * The baseline model is typically the simplest model that's applicable to that data problem, something we have learned in the class.
+   * Our baseline models use logistic regression and SVMs.
    * Improvement model(s) are available on Kaggle challenge site, and you can research github.com and papers with code for approaches.
+   * Improvement models could include XGBoost and machine learning methods for replacing null values.

 ## Experiments